Services: Parking and Traffic Enforcement

 The daily permit may be on the dashboard either on the right or the left side, as long as the permit number is clearly visible with the date and time of purchase clearly visible.

 Parking permits must be displayed anytime a vehicle is parked and unattended.
 Permits are required Monday through Friday, 8:00 am to 12:00 midnight, 8:00 am to 4:00 pm on Saturdays, and no permits are required on Sundays.

-Semester permits are purchased at the Cashier's office located in the Student Services building.
+Semester permits are purchased online through your MyAVC account or by clicking here.
 Semester permits are valid from the time of purchase until midnight on the last day of the semester.

-Parking permits must be displayed anytime a vehicle is parked and unattended.
+Parking permits must be valid anytime a vehicle is parked and unattended.
 Permits are required Monday through Friday and Saturdays, no permits are required on Sundays.